supakeen/simba/README.md

 Nim.
 It can be used to generate the same sequences as other PRNGs provided you know the parameters they use.

+All PRNGs implemented in `simba` are *not* cryptographically secure.
+If you don't know if you need a CSPRNG or a PRNG you should opt for the first one and skip this library.

 ## PRNGs

 `simba` currently implements the following types and specific PRNGs.